-Throughout his mixtapes, you get to hear a raw and honest account of what it's like to live in Giggs' shoes: daily struggles, street life, and issues concerning the opposite sex.
-Although some may consider his music "too road", Giggs remains true to himself by putting his own unique spin on what goes on in his surroundings through rap.
-His popular monotone flow has also been a major talking point.
-In his first ever interview, I find out who Giggs really is...
+Throughout his mixtapes, you get to hear a raw and honest account of what it's like to live in Giggs' shoes: daily struggles, street life, and stressful issues concerning the opposite sex.
+Although some may consider his music "too road" (whatever that means), Giggs remains true to himself by putting a unique spin on what goes on in his surroundings through rap, while his monotone flow and catchy ad-libs make him all the more appealing.
+In his first ever interview, SUPERSUPER Magazine finds out who Giggs really is...

-Yo, Giggs!
-You good?
-Alright, let's take it back a bit.
-When did you start rapping?
+Let's take it back a bit: when did you start rapping?

-Yeah, man.
-What's good?
-Well, it kinda started off as a garage thing in 2002, but then I went to jail in 2003 and got back on it from 2004 when I came out, so it's been four, five years now.
+Well, it kinda started off as a garage thing in 2002.
+But then I went to jail in 2003 and got back on it from 2004 when I came out, so it's been four, five years now.